ArturB/SPOP/README.md

   - Haddock HTML reference is in doc.
 Update documentation by:
     - on Windows: stack haddock; cp .\.stack-work\install\d0705508\doc\SPOP-0.1.0.0 .\doc
     - on Linux:   stack haddock; cp .\.stack-work\install\x86_64-linux\doc\SPOP-0.1.0.0 .\doc
   - Package properties are defined in package.yaml.
 Properties include project name, structure (list of executables and source files) and dependencies.
+Adding new dependency or new source file requires to add it into package.yaml also.